bfayers/TeslaInventoryTracker/README.md

 Quick script that can track approved used Tesla's for sale in the UK.
 Written to handle Model 3 originally but should work for all models listed below.

+The script sends notifications of new cars being listed, changes in price and photo availability.
+It also notifies when a car that was previously being tracked is removed from the Tesla Inventory.

 ## Required settings
 Settings are handled with env vars, in the current state you need these:
 ```